 The MCARI score of the liana P. straminia increases in leaves exposed to elevated CO2, indicating an increased leaf chlorophyll content, which might be expected to give a proportionately large increase in photosynthesis compared to trees.
 However, Laugier-Kitchener et al. (2022) explored the photosynthetic response of both lianas and trees at EucFACE to elevated CO2, finding that both lifeforms increased photosynthetic rates in elevated CO2 conditions, but there was no evidence of a larger response to CO2 by lianas.
-It may be then that lianas are already highly photosynthetically efficient, and that to utilise elevated CO2 lianas would be required to increase production of chlorophyll.
+It may be then that lianas are already highly photosynthetically efficient, and that to use elevated CO2 lianas would be required to increase production of chlorophyll.
 There is however a caveat to this hypothesis, firstly is the use of the MCARI index, as this index is unit less, it does not provide a measure but simply an indicator that there is an increase of chlorophyll.

-My application of NDVI, as an indicator of plant health, also shows some consistency with prior studies on trees in the literature.
-For trees at EucFACE, NDVI decreased significantly under elevated CO2 conditions, similarly to a study by Oki et al. (2013).
+My application of NDVI, also shows some consistency with prior studies on trees in the literature.
+For trees at EucFACE, NDVI decreased but not significantly so under elevated CO2 conditions, similarly to a study by Oki et al. (2013).
 A decline in NDVI is consistent with other literature that posit that plant leaves show symptoms of stress when exposed to elevated CO2 (Lakkaraju et al., 2010; Jiang et al., 2015; Xu et al., 2015).
 The NDVI response of Parsonsia straminea, however, is contrary to responses shown in the literature.
-I found increasing NDVI for this liana species under elevated CO2 whereas the neo-tropical lianas tested by Oki et al. (2013) were all subject to similarly decreasing NDVI as the trees from that study.
+I found NDVI increased, although not significantly so, for this liana species under the elevated CO2 treatment, whereas the NDVI for the neo-tropical lianas tested by Oki et al. (2013) decreased similarly as the co-occurring trees from that study.
 An explanation for the discrepancy in results may be that lianas are benefiting from the elevated CO2 (~150ppm above ambient) up until a certain level, and after which further increases in CO2 increase plant stress and reduce productivity.
 Alternatively, the response of lianas to elevated CO2 is species dependant, i.e. there is no one universal liana response to elevated CO2 and the responses are as diverse as the differing levels of leaf traits and biochemistry present within lianescent plants (Sánchez-Azofeifa et al., 2009).

 7.2 Synthesis of results

-Through this thesis I have focussed on whether the liana Parsonsia straminea responds differently to elevated CO2 than its co-occurring host tree Eucalyptus tereticornis in a mature Australian woodland.
-While there has been a large research effort into assessing the effects of elevated CO2 as part of the EucFACE project, most of the research output in terms of the vegetation has focused on trees and the understory vegetation, but not the lianas.
+Through this thesis I have focussed on whether the liana Parsonsia straminea responds differently to elevated atmospheric CO2 than its co-occurring host tree Eucalyptus tereticornis in a mature Australian woodland.
+While there has been a large research effort into assessing the effects of elevated atmospheric CO2 as part of the EucFACE project, most of the research output in terms of the vegetation has focused on trees and the understory vegetation, but not the lianas.
 This thesis constitutes the largest body of work that focusses on the understudied but widely distributed liana P. straminea, offering critical insight into an otherwise overlooked life form in this woodland system.
 This study also encompasses the longest period of exposure of lianas and trees to elevated CO2.
 The time period of exposure in other studies ranges from a few months (Oki et al., 2013) to ~six years (Mohan et al., 2006).
 Thus, this thesis has one of the longest inter-seasonal records of CO2 enriched forest flora and is likely to have captured seasonal and yearly trends in plant responses to a 150 ppm rise in atmospheric CO2 concentrations.